sat-utils/sat-api-browser/README.md

-## sat-api-browser
+## stac-search-gui
 A query constructor and results visualizer for [stac-spec](https://github.com/radiantearth/stac-spec/tree/master/api-spec) compliant APIs.

 ## Intent

 The STAC `api-spec` provides querying and filtering capabilities for data represented as STAC catalogs.
-The `sat-api-browser`'s intent is to simplify STAC compliant API filter construction and results visualization by providing a UI which lets users use STAC extension [schemas](https://github.com/radiantearth/stac-spec/tree/master/extensions) to build and validate filters.
+The `stac-search-gui`'s intent is to simplify STAC compliant API filter construction and results visualization by providing a UI which lets users use STAC extension [schemas](https://github.com/radiantearth/stac-spec/tree/master/extensions) to build and validate filters.